nf-core/funcscan/paper/paper.md

 ## Reproducibility and scalability

-All nf-core pipelines utilise software environments [from the Bioconda project, @Gruning2018-vr] or containers [e.g. Docker, Singularity, primarily from the Biocontainers project, @Da_Veiga_Leprevost2017-gl] for each integrated tool.
+All nf-core pipelines utilise software environments [from the Bioconda project, @Gruning2018-vr] or containers [e.g., Docker, Singularity, primarily from the Biocontainers project, @Da_Veiga_Leprevost2017-gl] for each integrated tool.
 This provides the advantage of isolating the dependencies of all workflows from each other, thereby reducing installation problems.
 The pipeline is thus easy to install with minimal dependencies - Nextflow itself, and one of Nextflow-supported container/software environment management systems.
-For further portability, nf-core provides integrated configurations for more than 150 institutional computational infrastructures (e.g. HPCs) via nf-core/configs ([https://nf-co.re/configs](https://nf-co.re/configs)).
+For further portability, nf-core provides integrated configurations for more than 150 institutional computational infrastructures (e.g., HPCs) via nf-core/configs ([https://nf-co.re/configs](https://nf-co.re/configs)).
 Users on these infrastructures thus can run the pipelines with no further setup via a single parameter.

 # Research impact statement